Alternative Dispute Resolution in the ACT

 If negotiation does not work, you might need to seek the assistance of a mediator.
-Usually the mediator will want to meet with you somewhere neutral – it could be at the mediator’s office, or somewhere else like a meeting room or even a café.
+Usually, the mediator will want to meet with you somewhere neutral.
+This could be at the mediator’s office, or in a meeting room or café.

-If the mediator is using shuttle mediation they may come to your house if you ask.
-The mediation usually follows a similar structure to a negotiation:
+If the mediator is using shuttle mediation, they may come to your house or conduct the session over the phone.

 - The mediator will introduce everyone and set some rules about appropriate communication;

 - The mediator will pick someone to go first and let them talk about their issue.
 The mediator will step in if somebody tries to interrupt;

 - Then they will pick someone else, and they talk, until everybody has had a chance.
 The mediator might ask questions that help everybody understand what the problem is, or what a good solution might be;